 An award winning filmmaker whose debut narrative feature I BELIEVE IN UNICORNS was released theatrically in 2015 after premiering at SXSW, winning the Grand Jury Prize at the Atlanta Film Festival and additional awards from Woodstock Film Festival, Nashville Film Festival, First Time Fest, Tribeca Film Institute, IFP, NYU and the Adrienne Shelly Foundation.
 Meyerhoff's previous work has screened in over 200 film festivals and aired on IFC, PBS, LOGO and MTV.
 She is a fellow of the IFP Emerging Visions program at the New York Film Festival.
 Meyerhoff is also the founder of Film Fatales, a female filmmaker collective based in New York with over a dozen local chapters around the world.
 She hold a BA in Art-Semiotics from Brown University and an MFA from NYU Tisch's School of the Arts.

-An independent production company focused on stories, characters, and content driven by the female gaze.
+Founders of an independent production company focused on stories, characters, and content driven by the female gaze.
 Striving for the complex, the dark, the unexpected, they want to revolutionize the modern cinematic experience.
 Their goal is to bring light to new voices previously unheard and unseen through narrative material.
 WOF produced THE GOBLIN SONG, an Official Selection of The Sacramento Film & Music Festival, Hollywood Sky Film Festival; and Winner of Best Original Score, Best Production Design, Best Producing, and Best Cinematography at the First Run Film Festival.
 WOF were also honored as the Filmmakers of the Year at the SheROCKS 2016 Awards.